LeopoldWalther/s3-data-lake-with-spark-ETL/README.md

 Here you can see the files of the project with a short description:

 ```
-AWS-S3-TO-REDSHIFT-ETL_PIPELINE/
+S3-DATA-LAKE-WITH-SPARK-ETL/
 │
 ├── README.md
+├── data/
+    ├── log-data/
+    ├── song_data/
+├── dl.cfg -->config file with all necessary details to run on aws
+├── etl.py --> script reads data from S3, transforms them to five tables, and writes them to S3
 ├── requirements.txt
-├── dl.cfg -->config file with all necessary details to run cluster on aws
-├── app/
-    ├──
-    ├──
 ├── prototype/
     ├── dev_notebook.ipynb --> jupyter notebook for developing the code which later was moved to app/
 ├── LICENSE